For discipline-specific frequently asked questions about the education and training pathway, click on the tabs below:

 What if the RN or RPN has already completed the POATSP Online Course before they were authorized to take the education and training pathway?

-Will RNs/RPNs need to complete additional training before writing a prescription if there has been a gap between completing the education and training pathway and being able to prescribe OAT medications (e.g., 6 months)?
+Will RNs/RPNs CP-OUDs need to complete additional training before writing a prescription if there has been a gap between completing the education and training pathway and being able to prescribe OAT medications (e.g., 6 months)?

-OUD certified practice RNs and RPNs will be able to diagnose and prescribe controlled drugs for the treatment of OUD.
-Nurses who currently diagnose and treat OUD under the temporary public health order that want to maintain this authority must transition to this new class of certified practice by December 1, 2023.
+Under the new designation, RNs/RPNs CP-OUD will be authorized to diagnose and prescribe controlled drugs for the treatment of OUD.
+Nurses currently diagnosing and treating OUD under the temporary public health order must transition to this new certified practice by December 1, 2023.
+Refer here for more information on the transition to certified practice.
+BCCSU will maintain responsibility for training RNs/RPNs CP-OUD under the new standards.

 For more information about these amendments, please visit the BCCNM website.